 “We’ve found that Friday nights work well for gun auctions,” Bray said.
 “We aren’t competing with weekend gun shows or football games.”

-Dakil Auctioneers is a full-service auction company located in northwest Oklahoma City near 122nd and Broadway.
+Dakil Auctioneers is a full-service auction company located at 200 NW 114th St. in northwest Oklahoma City, near NW 122nd Street and Broadway Extension.
 Originally started in a spare bedroom of owners Louis and Susan Dakil’s home, it has since expanded nationwide.

 Although Dakil conducts many different kinds of auctions, including real estate or even the auction of restaurant and DJ equipment from a recently closed business, they are holding a gun auction in October that will spotlight a few guns that may have historical flair.